gatitoAtomico/Test-CRM/README.md

 ## General Info

-The project user server side functionality for the pagination, ajax is used for deleting, updating and creating a new user in the database, for creating my project i used xampp server and laravel 7
+The project use server side functionality for the pagination, ajax is used for deleting, updating and creating a new user in the database, for creating my project i used xampp server and laravel 7